topranks/prime_dns_cache/README.md

 ## Prime DNS Cache

-This is a simple script I run to attempt to keep my DNS recursive resolve cache warm, given there are not many users behind it.
+This is a simple script I run to attempt to keep my DNS recursive resolver cache warm, given there are not many users behind it.
+It is not a magic bullet but it definitely helps compared to not having it.

 #### Dependencies